 - Celebrate non-scale victories (hello, more energy!)

-Some people see changes in the first week, but real fat loss usually shows up after 2–4 weeks of consistent effort.
+Some people notice changes within the first week, but most see real fat loss after 2 to 4 weeks of consistent effort.
+Patience and adherence to macros are key.

 Sure, the first few days can be rough (RIP bread cravings), but once your body flips the fat-burning switch, it feels like unlocking cheat mode on your metabolism.